danielsogl/awesome-cordova-plugins/README.md

 ### Angular 1

 Ionic Native works as a stand-in for [ngCordova](http://ngcordova.com/).
-In many cases, the usage is identical, but we import `ionic.native` instead of `ngCorodva` as our module.
+In many cases, the usage is identical, but we import `ionic.native` instead of `ngCordova` as our module.

 As a rule of thumb: take the ES6 class name of the plugin and add `$cordova` to get the service name.
 For example, `Geolocation` would be `$cordovaGeolocation`, and `Camera` will be `$cordovaCamera`: